-1. The label design is entirely based on modern vector illustration of Via Vinera’s vineyards
+1. The wine label design is entirely based on modern vector illustration of Via Vinera’s vineyards

 2. Each wine in the range was given an own, recognizable color scheme